cortinico/cortinico.github.io/_posts/2019-01-17-jetifier-reverse.md

 This is the approach I used for a library I maintain: [AppIntro](https://github.com/AppIntro/AppIntro).
 We decided that from `5.x` the library will support only AndroidX.

-People that wants to use the latest version of the library should either update to AndroidX or use Jetifier in **Reverse Mode**.
+People that want to use the latest version of the library should either update to AndroidX or use Jetifier in **Reverse Mode**.

 # Reverse Mode

 Jetifier in reverse mode can be used to _de-Jetify_ the bytecode of a library, converting the new AndroidX packages to the old one.

-Unfortunately the reverse mode is **not integrated** into the Android Gradle Plugin and there is no property to set to enable it.
-The only way to run it, is to use the standalone version.
+Unfortunately, the reverse mode is **not integrated** into the Android Gradle Plugin and there is no property to set to enable it.
+The only way to run it is to use the standalone version.

 Luckily the command line jetifier is not so hard to use: